Tzowbiie/RL-ND_P1_Navigation/README.md

 Furthermore, the value of epsilon is purposely decayed over time, so that the agent favors exploration during its initial interactions with the environment, but increasingly favors exploitation as it gains more experience.
 The starting and ending values for epsilon, and the rate at which it decays are three hyperparameters that are later tuned during experimentation.

-You can find the 𝛆-greedy logic implemented as part of the `agent.act()` method [here](https://github.com/tommytracey/DeepRL-P1-Navigation/blob/master/agent.py#L66) in `agent.py` of the source code.
+You can find the 𝛆-greedy logic implemented as part of the `agent.act()` method [here](https://github.com/Tzowbiie/RL-ND_P1_Navigation/blob/main/dqn_agent.py#L65) in `agent.py` of the source code.

 #### Deep Q-Network (DQN)
 With Deep Q-Learning, a deep neural network is used to approximate the Q-function.
 Given a network `F`, finding an optimal policy is a matter of finding the best weights `w` such that `F(s,a,w) ≈ Q(s,a)`.

-The neural network architecture used for this project can be found [here](https://github.com/tommytracey/DeepRL-P1-Navigation/blob/master/model.py#L5) in the `model.py` file of the source code.
+The neural network architecture used for this project can be found [here](https://github.com/Tzowbiie/RL-ND_P1_Navigation/blob/main/model.py#L23) in the `model.py` file of the source code.
 The network contains three fully connected layers with 64, 64, and 4 nodes respectively.
-Testing of bigger networks (more nodes) and deeper networks (more layers) did not produce better results.

 As for the network inputs, rather than feeding-in sequential batches of experience tuples, I randomly sample from a history of experiences using an approach called Experience Replay.